Why NEW YORK CITY?

 New York thus offers a more diverse, complex Revolution.

-New York also broadens the narrative and complicates it further by spotlighting groups who became key players in this critical theater of war, later erased from popular memory.
-The Oneida, Tuscarora, Wappinger, Mohican, Munsee, and others who fought in or around the city were among the few Natives to support the rebellion, while the Onondaga, Cayuga, Seneca, and Mohawk crippled it for a time, producing one of the largest and most horrific campaigns of the Revolution, almost unknown.
+New York also broadens the narrative and complicates it further by spotlighting groups who became key players in this critical theater of war, erased from popular memory.
+The Oneida, Tuscarora, Wappinger, Mohican, Munsee, and others who fought in or around the city were among the few Natives to support the rebellion, while the Onondaga, Cayuga, Seneca, and Mohawk crippled it for a time upstate, producing one of the largest and most horrific campaigns of the Revolution, almost unknown.
 Likewise, the metropolitan area became “an island of freedom” for half the 20,000 individuals and families who escaped slavery during this “first Emancipation.”
 They became powerful allies of the British, literally guarding the entrance to their stronghold, at Kingsbridge in the Bronx.
 Yet just as many were eventually conscripted by the rebels — if not far more, on both sides.
 Indeed, it was a group of White, Black, and Indigenous mariners who enabled the rebellion to survive at the very beginning — ferrying the remnants of Gen. Washington’s army over treacherous waters from Brooklyn to Manhattan, through random heavy fog at night, while British’s entire invasion lay around Staten Island.

-In New York, the otherwise familiar story of America’s founding often becomes surprising and new because of such forgotten ordinary men and women.
+In New York, the otherwise familiar story of America’s founding often becomes surprising and new because of such forgotten “ordinary” men and women.

 Credits